hpssjellis/arduino-includes-to-photon-template/pins.md

 If the Arduino file you are porting uses the include SPI.h (which can be commented out for the Photon) then the PIN connections should be

-SS to A2 (may not be needed on some devices)
+SS to A2 (or any PIN, may not be needed on some devices, switch LOW to activate, switch HIGH to deactivate all other devices)

 SCK to A3